What is PhD: Full Form, Course Duration, Admission 2025, Colleges, Syllabus, Salary & Scope

 PhD Course Syllabus

-The syllabus for the PhD qualification will depends on the specialization opted for by the student.
-Note that the PhD program is available in almost all the major disciplines, including - Physics, Chemistry, Mathematics, Bio-Sciences, Clinical Research, Zoology, Applied Sciences, Economics, Social Work, Literature, Arts, Psychology, and Social Sciences.
+The syllabus for the PhD qualification depends on the specialization opted for by the student.
+The PhD course is available in almost all the major disciplines, including - Physics, Chemistry, Mathematics, Bio-Sciences, Clinical Research, Zoology, Applied Sciences, Economics, Social Work, Literature, Arts, Engineering, and Social Sciences.
 Some basic subjects in the PhD course include discipline specific subjects, Research Methodology, and Research and Publication Ethics along with informative seminars and workshops.

 The PhD time period is between 3 years and 6 years.
 At the end of the PhD course, the student will have to submit an original research thesis on a particular topic.